Planning to enjoy some friends, family, food, and fireworks? Be careful, as fireworks may increase your risk of a trip to the hospital.

 - Only light one firework at a time.

-- Keep children and other adults a safe distance from any areas where fireworks are going off.
+- Keep children and other adults at a safe distance from any areas where fireworks are going off.

 - Wear protective eyewear when lighting fireworks.